IIIF/api/source/api/presentation/3.0/index.md

 ##### Collection
 {: #overview-collection}

 An ordered list of Manifests, and/or further Collections.
-Collections allow easy advertising and browsing of the Manifests in a hierarchical structure, potentially with its own descriptive information.
-They can also provide clients with a means to locate all of the Manifests known to the publishing institution.
+Collections allow easy navigation among the Manifests in a hierarchical structure, potentially each with its own descriptive information.

 ##### AnnotationPage
 {: #overview-annotationpage}